Supplement

 Bernard Meehan suggests that the battle reported by the Annals of Ulster: “more probably took place further west, closer to the Ulster ambit.”

 The title ‘earl’ comes from Scandinavian usage (Old Norse jarl).
 The Anglo-Saxon equivalent is ‘ealdorman’, and Ælfhelm is so titled by the Anglo-Saxon Chronicle s.a.
 1006.
 Uhtred appears in the Anglo-Saxon Chronicle s.a.
 1013 and s.a.
 1016, and is titled ‘earl’ (Old English eorl).
-In charters both men are titled dux, a term that, like comes, is used by Latin writers in lieu of the vernacular titles.
+In charters both men are titled dux, a term which, like comes, is used by Latin writers in lieu of the vernacular titles.

 S1380 is evidently a spurious charter, but with a witness-list that incorporates genuine elements. Ælfhelm is titled dux Transhumbranae gentis, ‘ealdorman/earl of the nation across the Humber’.
 And in S891, dated 997, he is Norðanhumbrensium Provinciarum dux, ‘ealdorman/earl of the Northumbrian Provinces’.
 It is not usual for areas of jurisdiction to be given in witness-lists, and in S881 both Ælfhelm and Waltheof are simply dux, though Ælfhelm is the senior figure, appearing 3rd in the list, whilst Waltheof is 7th and last.